Residential Foundations Guidelines

 - Guidelines for the Evaluation and Repair of Residential Foundations (adopted May 2009)

-On January 8, 2005, the Texas Section-ASCE Executive Committee voted to provide these guidelines at no cost.
+On January 8, 2005, the Executive Committee voted to provide these Texas Residential Foundations Guidelines at no cost.
 The guidelines can be downloaded using the links above.

 The Texas Section welcomes comments on these guidelines.
-Online Comment Submittal Forms will be available soon.
+An online comment form will be available soon.

-These documents grew out of the response from many Section members to the residential foundation Policy Advisory issued by the Texas Board of Professional Engineers (TBPE) in 1998.
+These documents grew from the response of many members to the residential foundation Policy Advisory issued by TBPE in 1998.
 Many ASCE practitioners expressed the opinion that technical guidelines, such as the Policy Advisory, should be created by a technical society such as ASCE rather than by the TBPE.
-A goal of the guidelines is to provide the TBPE with guidance in their evaluation of complaints brought against engineers practicing residential foundation engineering.
-Two Texas Section committees composed entirely of ASCE member Professional Engineers began work on these guidelines in 1999.
+The guidelines are meant to provide TBPE with guidance in their evaluation of complaints against engineers practicing residential foundation engineering.
+Two Texas Section committees composed entirely of Professional Engineers began work on these guidelines in 1999.
 The guidelines were adopted in October 2002 with an effective date of January 1, 2003.

-These guidelines are not intended to be Standards, but are guidelines only, reflecting the engineering opinions and practices of the committee members.
+These guidelines are not intended to be Standards, but are guidelines only.
+They reflect the engineering opinions and practices of the committee members.
 They in no way replace the basic need for good engineering judgment based on appropriate education, experience, wisdom, and ethics in any particular engineering application.
-Thus, they are primarily suited as an aid for and use by engineers.
+Thus, they are primarily suited as an aid for engineers.